-Each iterate $(u_n,w_n) := F_{\A}^n(u_0,w_0)$ is acted on by a M\"obius transformation we can call $\g_k$.
+Each iterate $(u_n,w_n) := F_{\A}^n(u_0,w_0)$ is acted on by a M\"obius transformation, which we call $\g_k$.
 By Property~(\ref{def:isom}) of \Cref{def:canonical}, the isometric circle of $\g_k$ contains a side of the canonical polygon, and $\g_k$ is the side-pairing transformation.
-From this we can conclude that there exists a positive integer $n$, dependent on $u_0$ and $w_0$, such that the point $(u_n,w_n)$ escapes the set $\Phi_{\A}$ because each M\"obius transformation $\gamma_{k}$ which is expanding in the interior of its isometric circle, which includes the intervals that define each $\Phi_k$.
+From this we can conclude that there exists a positive integer $n$, dependent on $u_0$ and $w_0$, such that the point $(u_n,w_n)$ escapes the set $\Phi_{\A}$ because each M\"obius transformation $\gamma_{k}$ is expanding in the interior of its isometric circle, including the intervals that define each $\Phi_k$.
 Thus the distance between $u_n$ and $w_n$ must grow sufficiently for the points to eventually belong to different isometric circles, hence there exists $n\ge 0$ such that $(u_n,w_n)\notin\Phi_{\A}$.